Git-mark Profile (v0.2)

 A git-mark chain is valid if:

-- Genesis: First TXO has no commit, pubkey is valid point
+- Genesis: First TXO pubkey =

-- Continuity: Each subsequent
+P_base + scalar(P_base, genesis_commit) × G - Continuity: Each subsequent

 - Git validity: Commit hashes correspond to actual git commits